Bleeck/UE_Workshop/Session_1.md

     The Unreal Project Browser allows you to open an existing project or create a new one.
-    The two main aspects to consider are:
+    When creating a new project there are two main aspects to consider:
       - the template project to start from
       - blueprint or C++ project